errbotio/errbot/docs/user_guide/backend_development/index.rst

 -------------------------------------

 This is simply an Identifier with an added property: room.
-The string representation of room should give a charoom identifier (see below).
+The string representation of room should give a chatroom identifier (see below).

 See for example :class:`~errbot.backends.slack.SlackMUCIdentifier`